mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/intermediate_operator/IntermediateOperator.md

 because flow visit first one and when see the first number is not mach with condition do not continue and get cancell.

-diffrent between takeWhile and filtert:
+diffrent between takeWhile and filter:

-as you can see in last example takewhile get cancell when the first item dosen't match with perdicate. but filter visiti all item
+as you can see in last example takewhile get cancell when the first item dosen't match with perdicate. but filter visite all item

 drop :  we can pass a count. it opposit of take for more information checking code.

-dropWhile {} : ///it can apply all items instead of take but you can check it check all ot not

-transorm like map but has big diffrent :
+dropWhile {} : ///it can apply all items instead of take but you can check it check all ot not transorm like map but has big diffrent :

 map return single value but transform retrun multiple value